siosios/banish/README.md

 Get the latest version of banish and copy it to yout /tmp directory on your firewall.

-    extract the tar file using "tar -xvf banish-xxx.tar.gz -C /" Regenerate the language cache with "update-lang-cache"
+    extract the tar file using "tar -xvf banish-xxx.tar.gz -C /"

+Regenerate the language cache with "update-lang-cache"

+# Note:
-Note this add-on will modify ipblocklists sources file by adding an additional source 'BANISH' to the menu.
+this add-on will modify ipblocklists sources file by adding an additional source 'BANISH' to the menu.

 See: https://github.com/Grantura/Banish-IPFire#readme for original port details.